Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

 \subsection{Split graphs without S-bulls}

 In this section, we give a characterization by forbidden induced subgraphs of split $[\La]$-graphs without $S$-bulls.
 This provides a polytime algorithm for recognizing split $[\La]$-graphs without $S$-bulls. \begin{observation} Let $x_1, x_2$ be two incomparable vertices in $S$.
-If $G$ does not contain an $S$-bull, then no vertex $s \in S$ is adjacent to some vertex $x$ of $N(x_1) - N(x_2)$ and some vertex $y$ of $N(x_2) - N(x_1)$. \end{observation} {\it Proof}.
-If such vertex $s$ exists, then $\{s, x, y, x_1, x_2\}$ induces a $S$-bull. $\Box$ \begin{theorem} Let $G$ be a graph with a split partition $(C,S)$ and with no $S$-bull.
-Then $G$ admits an $[\La]$-representation iff $G$ does not contain $U_1$ or $S_4$, as an induced subgraph. \end{theorem} \begin{myproof} By induction on the number of vertices.
+If $G$ does not contain an $S$-bull, then no vertex $s \in S$ is adjacent to some vertex $x$ of $N(x_1) - N(x_2)$ and to some vertex $y$ of $N(x_2) - N(x_1)$. \end{observation} \begin{myproof} If such a vertex $s$ exists, then $\{s, x, y, x_1, x_2\}$ induces a $S$-bull. \end{myproof} \begin{theorem} All $S$-bull-free, gem-free split graphs are $[\La]$-graphs. \end{theorem} \begin{myproof} By induction on the number of vertices.
+Let $G$ be a graph with a split partition $(C,S)$ and with no $S$-bull.
+Let $s_1$ be a maximal $S$-vertex.
+If $N(s_1) = C$, we are done by Observation~\ref{obs:universal}.
+So assume $N(s_1) \neq C$.
+Let $S_1$ be the set of $S$-vertices which have a neighbor in common with $s_1$.
+Since $G$ is gem-free, by Observation~\ref{obs:gem-domination}, $s_1$ dominates all vertices in $S_1$.
+So $N(s_1) = N(S_1)$.
+Since $G$ is $S$-bull free, by Observation~\ref{obs:bull}, the vertices of $S_1$ are pairwise-comparable.
+Let $C_1 = N(S_1)$.
+Then $N(C_1) \cap S = S_1 \cup \{s_1\}$, since if vertex $c \in C_1$ has a neighbor $s \in S$, then since $c \in N(s_1)$, vertices $s_1$ and $s$ have common neighbor $c$, so $s \in S_1$.
+By the induction hypothesis, $G-(C_1 \cup S_1)$ is an $[\La]$-graph.
+By Observation~\ref{obs:threshold}, $G$ is an $[\La]$-graph. \end{myproof}

+\begin{theorem} Let $G$ be a graph with a split partition $(C,S)$ and with no $S$-bull.
+Then $G$ admits an $[\La]$-representation if and only if $G$ does not contain $U_1$ or $G_4$ as an induced subgraph. \end{theorem} \begin{myproof} By induction on the number of vertices.
 We only need to prove the ``if'' part.
-Let $G$ be a graph with a split partition $(C,S)$ and with no $S$-bull, $U_1$, or $S_4$.
-Suppose no two incomparable $S$-vertices have a common neighbor (ie., $G$ is gem-free).
-Then, by Observation~\ref{obs:bull}, there is a partition of $S$ into sets $X_1, X_2, \ldots, X_k$ ($k \geq 2$) such that the vertices of $X_i$ are pairwise comparable and $N(u) \cap N(v) = \emptyset$ for any $u \in X_i, v \in X_j$, $i \not= j$.
-By the induction hypothesis, the graph $G' = G - (X_1 \cup N(X_1) \cap S)$ admits an $[\La]$-representation.
-By Observation~\ref{obs:threshold}, $G$ admits an $[\La]$-representation.
-(Note: this implies Corollary~\ref{cor:gem-free-bull-free} below.)

-So, there are two incomparable $S$-vertices with a common neighbor.
-Let $s_1, s_2 \in S$ be two incomparable vertices with a common neighbor such that $d(s_1) + d(s_2)$ is largest, where $d(x)$ denotes the degree of vertex $x$.
+Let $G$ be a graph with a split partition $(C,S)$ and with no $S$-bull, $U_1$, or $G_4$.
+If $G$ has no gem, the result follows from Theorem~\ref{thm:S-bull-gem-free}.
+So we assume that $G$ contains a gem; that is, there are two incomparable $S$-vertices with a common neighbor.
+Let $s_1, s_2 \in S$ be two incomparable $S$-vertices with a common neighbor such that $d(s_1) + d(s_2)$ is largest, where $d(x)$ denotes the degree of vertex $x$.
+Define $C_0 = N(s_1) \cup N(s_2)$.
 The following two facts are easy to establish.